AresMUSH/aresmush/plugins/forum/help/en/forum.md

 Forum administrators with the **can\_manage\_forum** permission are able to delete other people's replies.

 `forum/deletereply <category name or number>/<post number>=<reply number>` - Deletes a forum reply.

+### Notifications

+When RPing, you may want to mute forum notifications.
+This will last until your next login.

+`forum/mute` and `forum/unmute` - Mutes notifications until your next login.